misiektoja/spotify_monitor/docs/setup-and-first-run.md

 This page assumes Spotify Monitor is already installed (see [Installation](installation.md)).
 It walks through the interactive setup wizard then your first monitoring run.
 If you opened this page first, choose [PyPI](installation.md#install-from-pypi), the [manual Python script](installation.md#manual-installation), the [Docker image](installation.md#docker-image) or [Docker Compose](installation.md#docker-compose), finish that method's steps then return here.

-Then use the interactive setup wizard.
+Then use the regular interactive setup wizard for Friend Activity monitoring.
 It asks who to monitor, how to connect to Spotify and which alerts to enable.
 You can review and change your answers before saving.
 Regular settings go in `spotify_monitor.conf`.
 Private values such as login cookies and webhook URLs go in `.env`.

 For a local install, the wizard can check the setup and start monitoring immediately.